+2. Do the Subsidiary Company/Companies participate in the BR Initiatives of the parent Company?
+If yes, then indicate the number of such subsidiary company(s).

+N.A

-- 1. Does the Company have any Subsidiary No Company / Companies? - Do the Subsidiary Company / Companies N.A participate in the BR Initiatives of the parent Company?
-If yes, then indicate the number of such subsidiary company(s). - Do any other entity/entities (e.g. suppliers, Nil distributors etc.) that the Company does business with, participate in the BR initiatives of the Company?
-If yes, then indicate the percentage of such entity/ entities?
+3. Do any other entity / entities (e.g. suppliers, distributors etc.) that the Company does business with, participate in the BR initiatives of the Company?
+If yes, then indicate the percentage of such entity/entities?